 This value Tmax is an upper limit representative of most of your patient recall times.
 We will refer to it as your max patient recall time from now on.

 If a patient does not return within this time frame, they probably will not return.

 Note: A PERT estimate is preferable over a three-point estimate because it approximates a Pareto distribution for the appointment spans of your patient population.
-You are weighting the longest guess to extend your estimate beyond the mean.
-In a typical PERT, you would multiply the most likely guess by 4 and add it to the best case and worst case scenarios.

 With Excel: Normal distribution of max patient recall time

 The following steps will help you modify your spreadsheet to calculate patient recall time.
 Contact meddkit if you would like assistance with Excel for these calculations.

 First, export all available encounter data into a flat file like a CSV.
 If that takes too long, try exporting at least three years from December 31 of last year.